Miquel Salvó: Professional career

-San Pablo Burgos (2019-2021)
+San Pablo Burgos (2019–2021)

 Salvó signed with San Pablo Burgos of the Liga ACB in July 2019.
 With Burgos, Salvó won the Basketball Champions League twice in a row (2020, 2021) and also won the 2021 FIBA Intercontinental Cup.

-Gran Canaria (2021-present)
+Gran Canaria (2021–present)

 In July 2021, Salvó signed a two year contract with CB Gran Canaria of the Liga ACB.
 Becoming an important player with Gran Canaria, he extended his contract for two more years in June 2023.
 Salvó won the 2022–23 EuroCup with the Canarians, reaching the final once again in 2025 but losing to Hapoel Tel Aviv.

+In February 2026, Salvó was injured during a Liga ACB game against Coviran Granada.
+He would later be diagnosed with a patellar tendon rupture, which would sideline him for an extended period of time.
+On February 28, 2026, Salvó signed a contract extension for two more seasons with Gran Canaria through 2028.

 National team career

 Salvó has represented the Spanish national team internationally, making his debut in a game against Poland in the EuroBasket 2022 qualifiers.

 Costa has also represented the Catalan national team.